kvietmeier/Terraform/azure/CoreInfra/nsg/README.md

 ### Manage a set of Network Security Groups across regions

 **Use Case:**
-My ISP changes my router IP address every 3 nmonths, forcing me to update all of my NSG to change the incoming IP address filter.
+My ISP changes my router IP address every 3 months, forcing me to update all of my NSG to change the incoming IP address filter.

 Doing this by hand was cumbersome.

-Using list variables and for_each allows me to maintain a set of N_numder of NSG across regions and update them all with a simple edit and "terraform apply"
+Using list variables and for_each allows me to maintain a set of NSG across regions and update them all with a simple edit and "terraform apply"

 ```terraform
 # Create resource groups from a map